 What’s the difference between a dental assistant certification training program and an associate degree in dental assisting?
 Simply put, a 2-year associate degree in dental assisting covers more material than a 9-12 month CDA training program focuses solely on dental assisting.

 Dental Assistant Certificate Training

-An average dental assistant certification training program is about 40 credit hours and takes 9 months to 1 year to complete.
-Taking night classes extends this time to over a year.
-These relatively quick dental assisting programs will train you to take the Dental Assisting National Board's Certified Dental Assistant examination (CDA).
+An average dental assistant certification training program requires about 40 credit hours, and typically takes 9-12 months to complete.
+However, opting for strictly night classes can extend this timeline beyond one year.
+These relatively quick dental assisting programs will prepare you for the Dental Assisting National Board's Certified Dental Assistant examination (CDA).

 The CDA exam includes 3 components: